he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Devil.md

 ###  Hellmouths

-While travel to and from Hell is possible with [[Plane Shift]], another way to reach and traverse the infernal realms is via hellmouths, strange living portals connecting different layers or even different planes.
+While travel to and from Hell is possible with [[DATABASE/spell/Plane Shift|plane shift]], another way to reach and traverse the infernal realms is via hellmouths, strange living portals connecting different layers or even different planes.
 A hellmouth takes the form of a grimacing face, distended maw, or other distressingly organic aperture, and no two share the same appearance.
 Most are carefully guarded, but some new or well-hidden hellmouths have yet to be discovered.

 ###  Other Devils